javascript-tutorial/en.javascript.info/1-js/99-js-misc/01-proxy/article.md

 }
 ```

 `Reflect` calls are named exactly the same way as traps and accept the same arguments.
 They were specifically designed this way.

 So, `return Reflect...` provides a safe no-brainer to forward the operation and make sure we don't forget anything related to that.

 ## Proxy limitations

-Proxies are a great way to alter or tweak the behavior of the existing objects, including built-in ones, such as arrays.
+Proxies provide a unique way to alter or tweak the behavior of the existing objects at the lowest level.
 Still, it's not perfect.
 There are limitations.

 ### Built-in objects: Internal slots

 Many built-in objects, for example `Map`, `Set`, `Date`, `Promise` and others make use of so-called "internal slots".

 These are like properties, but reserved for internal, specification-only purposes.
+For instance, `Map` stores items in the internal slot `[[MapData]]`.
 Built-in methods access them directly, not via `[[Get]]/[[Set]]` internal methods.
 So `Proxy` can't intercept that.

-Who cares?
+Why care?
 They are internal anyway!

 Well, here's the issue.
 After such built-in object gets proxied, the proxy doesn't have these internal slots, so built-in methods will fail.